hSATAC/2fa/README.md

 Add it to 2fa under the name github, typing the secret at the prompt:

     $ 2fa add github
-    2fa key for github: nzxxiidbebvwk6jb
+    2fa key for github: JBSWY3DPEHPK3PXP
     $

 Then whenever GitHub prompts for a 2FA code, run 2fa to obtain one:

     $ 2fa show github
-    8 3 473611
+          [14]  899393

-    $
+The first 2 digits is the countdown of the TOTP.

-The display format indicates the 2FA code in 6-8 digits, choose the right length for your service.
+Press any key to copy the code and exit.

 ## Requirement